alanbuxey/radiator-cui/README.md

 for a matching record in the temporary CUI table and, if found, adds the appropriate CUI value to the packet and updates the temporary record with last accounting time.

+## EAP_43.patch

+No longer needed, remains as refrerence.

 # CONFIGURATION